open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 emptyResource();
 ```

 "Sync" and async resource detectors have been unified.
-Where before there were both `hostDetector` and `hostDetectorSync`, now there is only `hostDetector` which may be used in all cases.
+For example, where before there were both `hostDetector` and `hostDetectorSync`, now there is only `hostDetector` which may be used in all cases.

 - `envDetectorSync` -> `envDetector`
 - `hostDetectorSync` -> `hostDetector`